 Length: 7 pages

 Dec 23, 2011

 Died in a previous Congress

-This resolution was introduced on February 2, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 23, 2011, in a previous session of Congress, but was not enacted.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 Reintroduced Bill — Enacted — Signed by the President

 This activity took place on a related bill, H.R.
 324 (113th).

 H.R.
 3767 (112th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.